-Our analysis of the Ambulance Service District as a whole begins with the government-wide financial statements.
-One of the most important questions asked about the Ambulance Service District's finances is, "Is the Ambulance Service District as a whole better off or worse off as a result of the year's activities?"
-The Statement of Net Assets and the Statement of Activities, which appear first in the Ambulance Service District's financial statements, report information about the Ambulance Service District as a whole and its activities in a way that helps answer this question.
+Our analysis of the District as a whole begins with the government-wide financial statements.
+One of the most important questions asked about the District's finances is, "Is the District as a whole better off or worse off as a result of the year's activities?"
+The Statement of Net Assets and the Statement of Activities, which appear first in the District's financial statements, report information about the District as a whole and its activities in a way that helps answer this question.
 We prepare these statements to include all assets and liabilities, using the accrual basis of accounting, which is similar to the accounting used by most private-sector companies.
 All of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.

-These two statements report the Ambulance Service District's net assets - the difference between assets and liabilities, as reported in the Statement of Net Assets - as one way to measure the Ambulance Service District's financial health, or financial position.
-Over time, increases or decreases in the Ambulance Service District's net assets - as reported in the Statement of Activities - are one indicator of whether its financial health is improving or deteriorating.
-The relationship between revenues and expenses is the Ambulance Service District's operating results.
-However, the Ambulance Service District's goal is to provide services to our citizens, not to generate profits as commercial entities do.
+These two statements report the District's net assets - the difference between assets and liabilities, as reported in the Statement of Net Assets - as one way to measure the District's financial health, or financial position.
+Over time, increases or decreases in the District's net assets - as reported in the Statement of Activities - are one indicator of whether its financial health is improving or deteriorating.
+The relationship between revenues and expenses is the District's operating results.
+However, the District's goal is to provide services to our citizens, not to generate profits as commercial entities do.
 One must consider other non-financial factors, such as the quality of service.

-In the Statement of Net Assets and the Statement of Activities, the Ambulance Service District activities are shown as:
+In the Statement of Net Assets and the Statement of Activities, the District's activities are shown as:

-Governmental Activities - Most of the Ambulance Service District's basic services are reported here, including salaries and contract labor, employee benefits, professional fees, operations and maintenance, repairs and upkeep, and administrative expenses.
+Governmental Activities - Most of the District's basic services are reported here, including salaries and contract labor, employee benefits, professional fees, operations and maintenance, repairs and upkeep, and administrative expenses.
 Sales tax revenue and claims finance most of these activities.

-Reporting the Ambulance Service District's Most Significant Funds
+Reporting the District's Most Significant Funds